-1) Title to the Sunny Lake JV Properties is held by WISCO ADI as trustee for B.C.
+- 1) Title to the Sunny Lake JV Properties is held by WISCO ADI as trustee for B.C.
 Ltd. and WISCO ADI in accordance with their interests in the Sunny Lake Joint Venture, which as of the date of this AIF are held by B.C.
 Ltd. as to an 81.1% interest and WISCO ADI as to a 18.9% interest.
-For further information, please see the discussion in this AIF under "Corporate Structure - The WISCO Investment".

-- 2) WISCO ADI owns a 40% interest in Labec Century.
+For further information, please see the discussion in this AIF under "Corporate Structure The WISCO Investment". - 2) WISCO ADI owns a 40% interest in Labec Century.
 As of the date of this AIF, WISCO ADI owns 40% of the voting non-equity shares and 40% of the non-voting equity shares of Labec Century.
-For further information, please see the discussion in this AIF under "Corporate Structure The WISCO Investment". - 3) Canadian Century has funded expenditures on the Duncan Lake Property that should provide it with a further 3% interest in that property.
+For further information, please see the discussion in this AIF under "Corporate Structure The WISCO Investment". - 3) Canadian Century has funded expenditures on the Duncan Lake Property that should provide it with a further 3% interest in that property. - 4) Trudeau Gold Inc. changed its name to Century Metals Inc. on April 30, 2018.